 9. Iceland Film Locations

 Iceland has become a popular place for filming movies and TV series, such as Game of Thrones and Vikings.
-With this app, you can locate where your favorite movies/tv shows were filmed, and be guided when visiting them.
-The app includes an audio-video guide for each location, that can be downloaded via WiFi so you can learn more about the location without using up your data.
+With this app, you can locate parts of Iceland where your favorite movies/tv shows were filmed, and be guided when visiting them.
+The app includes an audio-video guide for each of the filming locations, that can be downloaded via WiFi so you can learn more about the location without using up your data.

 The Iceland Film Locations app is free to download.